Lila Clunas: Heckling and deputations

 In October 1907, Clunas heckled Chancellor of the Exchequer, H.H.
 Asquith while he was on a visit to Newport, Fife.

 In November 1907, Clunas attended Rt Hon Edmund Robertson's address to constituents in Dundee's Gilfillan Hall with Agnes Husband and Annot Wilkie, in which Clunas asked Robertson if he was in favour of women's right to vote.
 When he said he was not, Wilkie moved for a vote of no confidence in Robertson.

 In 1908 she was expelled from an election meeting for Winston Churchill.
 She picketed the House of Commons in 1909.
 In 1909, she joined the WSPU deputation in Caxton from the Women's Parliament, which led to arrest and imprisonment.
 In 1914 she was ejected from a Ramsay MacDonald meeting, and this led to a split between the suffragettes and the Dundee Labour Party.
 She continued to lead and participate in deputations, one to Winston Churchill and one to the Dundee MP.

 Arrest and imprisonment

-During the WSPU deputation at the end of June 1909, she was arrested while presenting a petition to Prime Minister Asquith, although it has been suggested that she attempted to take a swipe at him.
+During the WSPU deputation in July 1909, she was arrested while presenting a petition to Prime Minister Asquith, although it has been suggested that she attempted to take a swipe at him.
 She was charged with obstruction and was sentenced to three weeks in prison.
 She was imprisoned in the London Holloway Prison, and was the first Dundee suffragette to be held there.
 She went on hunger strike, and was released early, "on consideration of all the circumstances and as an act of clemency".